 What is spondylosis deformans?

-The most common places that spondylosis deformans lesions develop are along the thoracic vertebrae (chest), especially at the junction between the rib cage and the abdomen, in the lumbar spine (lower back) and in the lumbosacral spine (around the hips and back legs).
-In some cases the bony spurs may become large enough that they appear to form a complete bridge between adjacent vertebral bones.
+The most common places that spondylosis deformans develops are along the thoracic vertebrae (chest), especially at the junction between the rib cage and the abdomen; in the lumbar spine (lower back); and in the lumbosacral spine (around the hips and pelvis).
+In some cases, the bony spurs may become large enough that they appear to form a complete bridge between adjacent vertebral bones.

 What causes spondylosis deformans?

 Spondylosis deformans is a chronic condition that is associated with aging.
-Research indicates that it often develops as a secondary problem related to degenerative disease of the intervertebral discs.
+Research indicates that it often develops as a secondary problem related to a degenerative disease of the intervertebral discs.

 In the normal spine, the vertebral bones are joined by ligaments to form a flexible protective column around the spinal cord.
 There is an intervertebral disc between each vertebral bone, and these discs act as shock absorbers and cushions.
 The series of joints that make up the spine give the back flexibility of motion while protecting the delicate spinal cord from damage.

-If the intervertebral discs do become damaged, the joints between them become less stable, resulting in abnormal motion.
-With spondylosis deformans, the intervertebral discs slowly degenerate as part of the aging process.
-The condition is not associated with inflammation.
+If the intervertebral discs become damaged or degenerate over time, the joints between them become less stable, resulting in abnormal motion.
 The bone spurs of spondylosis deformans develop to re-establish the stability of the weakened joint or joints.
+Aging, repetitive microtrauma through activity, major trauma, or a genetic predisposition can lead to this condition.
+It is not associated with inflammation.

-The formation and growth of the osteophytes or bone spurs are triggered by instability and it appears that they grow only as large as is necessary to reinforce the diseased joint.
+The formation and growth of bone spurs is triggered by instability, and it appears that they grow only as large as is necessary to reinforce the diseased joint.

 Is spondylosis deformans more common in certain breeds of dogs?

 Although this condition was once thought to be more common in large-breed dogs, any middle-aged to older dog can be affected.
 In most dogs, this degenerative condition will begin to develop by 10 years of age, and some researchers feel that every dog that lives long enough will develop this condition.
 Boxers, German shepherds, and flat-coated retrievers seem to be predisposed.

 What are the symptoms of spondylosis deformans?